We've Won Over £90 Million For Our Clients

 Calculating Settlements For Hospital Negligence

-While you might be wondering what the average payout is for a successful hospital negligence claim, each case is valued based on the independent circumstances of your case.
+You might be wondering what the average payout is for a successful hospital negligence claim.
+However, each case is valued based on its individual circumstances.
 As such, it would be difficult to provide an average.

 Generally, medical negligence compensation payouts awarded following a successful claim can comprise up to two heads of loss.
 The first of these is called general damages which compensates for the physical and psychological impacts of the medical negligence.